bbbiyeba/PokemonFinder/README.md

   # Pokémon Finder Web App UI

-  This is a code bundle for Pokémon Finder Web App UI.
-The original project is available at https://www.figma.com/design/bRTuVLtGfcFpan6pMnRFjz/Pok%C3%A9mon-Finder-Web-App-UI.
+  Figma was used to come up with the UI/UX Design for this project.
+Design located at https://www.figma.com/design/bRTuVLtGfcFpan6pMnRFjz/Pok%C3%A9mon-Finder-Web-App-UI.

   ## Running the code